In this section

 Accept a Challenge

 YOU can make a difference

 Bring awareness to the importance of conservation and protection of Florida’s water resources to your students, school officials, Scouts and community groups by engaging in a challenge.
 Activities are a great way to get everyone involved.
 Teachers may wish to have students take a pledge or do activities more informally.
-After completing your challenge activities, reward your students and participants with certificates of completion.
 Get your creative juices flowing!

 Here are some ideas you may want to use.

 - Create posters, placemats or signs for a local restaurant to display and/or display in your school.